nguyendinhvucbg2k3/KennPortfoliov2/README.md

 ## ✨ Key Features

 -   **Unique "Neon Garden" Design**: The interface combines a deep dark tone, vibrant neon details (with red as the primary color), and glowing effects to create a futuristic and energetic space.
+-   **Light/Dark Mode Support**: Users can switch between a deep dark theme and a clean light theme, with all colors managed through CSS variables for consistency.
 -   **Bilingual Support (Vietnamese/English)**: Users can easily switch languages, helping the portfolio reach an international audience.
 -   **"Scroll Dragon" Mascot**: A stylized scrollbar in the shape of a coiling SVG dragon that "draws" itself as the user scrolls, creating a unique experience.
--   **Subtle Motion Effects**: Utilizes **Framer Motion** to create smooth motion effects on page load, element interactions, and a lively "Liquid Flow" background effect.
+-   **Subtle Motion Effects**: Utilizes **Framer Motion** to create smooth motion effects on page load, element interactions, and a gentle animated gradient background.
+-   **Offline Indicator**: A friendly, full-screen notice appears when the user's internet connection is lost.
 -   **Centralized Content Management**: All personal information, projects, skills, activities, and resources are managed in separate data files, making updates easy without touching the codebase.
 -   **Fully Responsive**: The interface is optimized to display beautifully on all devices, from desktops to mobile phones.